ahmad88me/sphinx_example_includer/README-pypi.md

 ## Usage
 ```
-usage: Sphinx Example Includer [-h] [--debug] [--overwrite] --files FILES [FILES ...] [--dest_dir DEST_DIR] [--toc-fname TOC_FNAME]
+usage: Sphinx Example Includer [-h] [--debug] [--info] [--overwrite] [--files FILES [FILES ...]] [--dest-dir DEST_DIR]

-A tool to include example code or any other files into sphinx documentation automatically
+                               [--toc-fname TOC_FNAME] [--build] [--conf CONF] [--docs-dir DOCS_DIR] [--project-dir PROJECT_DIR]
+                               [--index INDEX]

+A Sphinx docs generation tool

 options:
   -h, --help            show this help message and exit
   --debug               Showing debug messages
+  --info                Showing info messages
   --overwrite           Overwrite files that already exists
   --files FILES [FILES ...]
                         one or more files to be
-  --dest_dir DEST_DIR   The output directory
+  --dest-dir DEST_DIR   The output directory
   --toc-fname TOC_FNAME
                         The name of the toc file
+  --build               Build Sphinx docs.
+  --conf CONF           The configuration file (e.g., pyproject.toml)
+  --docs-dir DOCS_DIR   The directory of the documentation
+  --project-dir PROJECT_DIR
+                        The path of the project's code
+  --index INDEX         The name of the index file.

 ```

 ## Example
 ```
-python -m sphinx_example_includer  --files examples/*example*py --overwrite --dest docs/source/examples
+python -m sphinx_example_includer --info --build --project src --files examples/*example*.py --overwrite
 ```

 ## How to use it

+### Assumptions
+1. You have your example source code in `examples/`
+2. Your code is documented so Sphinx can generate the docs for you.

-1. Generate the docs using [Sphinx](https://www.sphinx-doc.org/en/master/usage/quickstart.html).
+### Generating the docs
-2. Install the library into your project.
+1. Install the package `sphinx_example_includer`
-3. Run the package as follows `python -m sphinx_example_includer` (don't forget to pass the arguments).
-4. add the toc file to the `indext.rst` (or any other place of your choice).
-5. regenerate the docs (e.g., `make html`).
+2. In the directory of your project (that you want to document), run the command `python -m sphinx_example_includer --build`.
+Note that the `--build` is the flag responsible for generating the docs.
+You can also specify the directory of your code with the flag `--project`.
+3. Include the examples into the docs.
+This can be done by running the same command with `--files` flag and you can choose multiple files using a pattern as shown in the example above.